westonnelson/marketplace-9/README.md

 <!-- Contributing -->
 ## Contributing

-If you'd like to contribute please follow the [guidelines](https://github.com/reservoirprotocol/marketplace/blob/main/CONTRIBUTING.md).
+If you'd like to contribute to the project, please join the community or open a new issue or PR on GitHub!

 <!-- CONTACT -->
 ## Contact